When fewer tourists are in Ireland you can actually get more vacation!

-Mid-October marks the beginning of the “off season” in Ireland, which runs through the end of April.
-With the exception of Christmas and St. Patrick's Day this is the slow season for Ireland tourism- which means your money will go further!
+Mid-October marks the beginning of the “off-season” in Ireland, which runs through the end of April.
+With the exception of Christmas and St. Patrick's Day, this is the slow tourism season for Ireland- which means your money will go further!

 More Craic at the Pub

-Mid-November brings Christmas markets, filled with offerings from local artisans.
+Mid-November into early December brings Christmas markets, filled with offerings from local artisans.
 Plush Irish woolen knits, gorgeous jewelry and handcrafted toys share space with delectable cheeses, perfectly smoked meats and Christmas pudding.

-We've vacationed in Ireland twice in November.
+We've vacationed in Ireland three times in October and twice in November.
 Our days were crisp but mostly clear, though short, with sunset around 5pm.

 - If your plans involve driving try to do it early in the day.
 It can be difficult to navigate dark roads you don't know- and find your destination- as the sun sets.

-- Stay “local” in the evenings.
-Just because it's dark doesn't mean you should stay inside the B&B. Ask your hosts for evening activity ideas- you may find out about a little known event.
+- Stay in town centres or villages and go out in the evenings.
+Just because it's dark doesn't mean you should stay inside the B&B. Ask your hosts for evening activity ideas- you may find out at a wonderful local event.

 - Take the time to talk with the guides at sites you visit.
 With fewer tourists coming through the doors they have more time to share tales and offer advice.